maschinenstadt/lib.js/README.md

 ## News/Updates

-#### Networking
-NOW I really disadvise to use original "require()" rather than my "include()" or my "nodejs()"! .. the problem is: to make use of my own "net/tcp/" classes this system will replace your original "net.Socket" and "net.Server" objects!

-This is the better solution; otherwise it would be necessarry to "wrap" some- how - but I'm implementing my own "Client" and "Server" classes.
-Now, w/ this approach, the "Server" class will _directly_ provide my own "Client"/"Socket" when it comes to the "connection" event (of the server)!
-That is much better!

-If you got to access the original versions, you could either "require('net')" this one time.
-But the better way would be to just use the backup copies that will be made during "replaceNetClasses()":

-	nodejs('net')._Socket;
-	nodejs('net')._Server;

 #### Browser support
 Integrated (the 2nd time) browser support/area.
 See "browser/".
 For this I've got a special Git repository @ github: a basic web project skeleton.
 See also